agoldst/dfrtopics/README.md

 I have decided to apply the [MIT License](https://github.com/agoldst/dfr-analysis/tree/master/LICENSE) to this repository.
 That means you can pretty much do anything you want with it, provided you attribute stuff by me to me.
 And you can't hold me liable.
 I prefer the spirit of the GNU Public License, but I would like academics who use this code to be able to do so without being obliged to release their source, since that it is not always possible.
 I don't attempt to forbid commercial uses, but I don't welcome them.

+## Running the package tests

+The tests are based on a sample set of data from DfR downloaded using the following query: <http://dfr.jstor.org/fsearch/submitrequest?cs=year%3A[1980+TO+1989]+AND+jcode%3Apmla^1.0&sk=da&fs=yrm1%3Asnm1&view=text&>.
+At present I cannot distribute this sample with the code.
+In order to run the tests, then, it is necessary to first download that dataset and place it where the tests expect to find it.
+The tests look for the data in the `demo/data` subdirectory of the package directory pointed to by `path.package("dfrtopics")`.